A Fast Way to Become an Auto Mechanic: How Long Does It Really Take?

 Continuous learning and certification can also help techs keep up with advancing automotive technologies and industry standards.
 Mechanics can specialize in areas like automotive, diesel, motorcycle or heavy equipment.

-If you know you want a career as an automotive technician, the good news is that programs start every few weeks, so you can dive in when you’re ready.
-As long as you meet the educational requirements, you can enter into a program with no college experience required.
+If you know you want a career as an automotive technician, the good news is that programs start every few weeks at Universal Technical Institute (UTI), so you can dive in when you’re ready.1 As long as you meet the educational requirements, you can enter into a program with no previous experience required!

 Automotive Mechanic Education Requirements